This is a question that I’m sure many of you think about. Perhaps you’ve even given up on the idea of getting back to a ‘normal’ weight.

 - Those with a history of sleep apnea – Sleep apnea is a tricky condition because of how sleep can impact your body weight.
 Sometimes a lack of sleep can lead to weight gain while it’s also possible that weight gain can lead to a lack of sleep (9).
 Because this connection is bi-directional (meaning it can go both ways) it’s important to always evaluate sleeping patterns and test for sleep apnea if you are overweight!
 Sometimes, people don’t lose any weight (despite their best efforts) until they are treated for sleep apnea!

-This list is based on my own experience helping people lose weight and is currently not complete (there are other conditions which make weight loss difficult as well).
+This list is based on my own experience helping people lose weight and is currently not complete (there are other conditions that make weight loss difficult as well).

 On the flip side, there are some people who can easily lose weight, especially when compared to those who fall into the categories listed above.